Electric Guitar Parts

 The main difference in an electric guitar's structure is that not all of them have a whammy bar, (most of Les Paul guitars for example do not have these).

-The whammy bar (also called a tremolo arm or vibrato unit) allows you to change the string’s tension on the fly by pushing or pulling on the lever attached to the guitar bridge, causing the pitch to change accordingly.
+The whammy bar (also called a vibrato unit or incorrectly tremolo bar/arm) allows you to change the string’s tension on the fly by pushing or pulling on the lever attached to the guitar bridge, causing the pitch to change accordingly.

 It gives a lot of possibilities to perform guitar tricks such as: diving into other note and coming back, make profound vibratos, vibrate whole chords and natural harmonics making your guitar roar and squeal.